Collecting your Data

 If You Think the Person May be Deceased

-You can search the Social Security’s master death list online for free.
+You can search the Social Security’s master death list online.
 This will provide you with the month and year of a person’s death.
-The are at least five versions of the Master Death List online.
+There are at least five versions of the Master Death List online.
 Read the description of each one.
 Some are updated monthly, others less often.